Dr-D/learning-c/list/my-list/README.md

-#My List
+#My Single link list

-Trying a list from my understanding of how lists work.
+Trying a single list from my understanding of how lists work.